EvanDBush/ExerciseConsoleApp/README.md

 ## Project Requirements:

-[?]
-Project is uploaded to your GitHub repository and shows at minimum 5 separate commits.
+[x] Project is uploaded to your GitHub repository and shows at minimum 5 separate commits.

-[?]
-Project includes a README file.
+[x] Project includes a README file.

-[?]
-Create at least one class, then create at least one object of that class and populate it with data.
+[x] Create at least one class, then create at least one object of that class and populate it with data.
 Use or display the data in your application.

-[?]
-Create and call at least 3 functions or methods, at least one of which must return a value that is used in your application.
+[x] Create and call at least 3 functions or methods, at least one of which must return a value that is used in your application.

 ***